-JH: Whenever the storm started to become louder, heavier rain, heavier thunderstorms, and all the power goes out, I'm starting to think like, "All right.
+JH: I took these measures whenever the storm started to become louder, heavier rain, heavier thunderstorms, and all the power goes out, I'm starting to think like, "All right.
 This is starting to get a little bit more serious."
-So, the only pre-precaution I'd really took was to just put a lot of the electronics on something higher, watch for any like damaging to the building, and then go.
-I sat in like a narrow corridor.
+So, the only pre-precaution I'd really took was to just put a lot of the electronics on something higher, watch for any, like, damaging to the building, and then go.
+I sat in, like, a narrow corridor.
 I sat in the bathtub with just a blanket on the base of the bathtub, and just on the phone, just listening to music, waiting for it to pass by, seeing that there's nothing that could happen, really.